 Can you help us get our $5,565 back? — Anita Alexander, Arden Hills.
 Minn.

 I’m sorry to hear about your canceled trip.
 Yours was one of hundreds of thousands of similar tours canceled during the pandemic — with one exception.
 Delta had changed your schedule, which means your flight was fully refundable.
 Under Department of Transportation rules, if an airline makes a significant schedule change or cancels your flight, you get a refund.
 So your tour operator’s later claim that you could only reuse your ticket credit may not have been entirely accurate.

 You have some options.
 You could contact the airline directly to ask about your refund.
 The Elliott Advocacy research team lists the names, numbers and email addresses of the Delta Air Lines executives in our database you can find at the top of our homepage.
-You could have also contacted your credit card company to see if a chargeback was a possibility (See: Credit card dispute: How to use them the right way).
-Sometimes it is.
-And you could have reached out to your state attorney general or the Department of Transportation for help.
+You could have also contacted your credit card company to see if a chargeback was a possibility.
+Here’s my guide on credit card disputes.

 The good news: Tripmasters sent the refund for the canceled tour